New Mexico legislators approve $1B state spending increase

 SANTA FE, N.M.
-(AP) — New Mexico’s Legislature approved a record-setting $1 billion annual budget increase on Wednesday to bolster spending on public schools, Medicaid, public safety initiatives and an array of grants, loans and tax breaks to private industry.
+(AP) — New Mexico’s Legislature has approved a record-setting $1 billion annual budget increase that bolsters spending on public schools, Medicaid, public safety initiatives and an array of grants, loans and tax breaks to private industry.

-The Senate approved by voice vote with no indication of opposition to endorse a roughly $8.48 billion general fund spending plan for the fiscal year starting on July 1 — a 14% increase over current-year spending.
+The Senate approved the bill by voice vote Wednesday with no indication of opposition, endorsing the roughly $8.48 billion general fund spending plan for the fiscal year starting on July 1 — a 14% increase over current-year spending.

-The bill now moves to the desk of Democratic Gov. Michelle Lujan Grisham, who supports major provisions and can veto any part of the spending plan.
+The spending plan now moves to the desk of Democratic Gov. Michelle Lujan Grisham, who supports major provisions and can veto any part of the spending plan.

+Separately, the state Senate advanced a half-billion dollar package of tax rebates, cuts and credits to a decisive House floor debate, along with package of crime-fighting initiatives.
+The Legislature has until 12 p.m.
+Thursday to approve legislation before adjourning.

 The budget builds on a windfall in state government income from surging oil production and federal pandemic aid.